The Surinam Toad: A Strange Amphibian and Unusual Egg Care

 Egg Laying and Deposition

-After fertilization, the male gently sweeps the eggs up with his hind feet.
-The webs of his feet expand to form a fan, enabling the male to position the eggs carefully on his mate’s back.
+After fertilization, the male gently sweeps the eggs up with his feet.
+The webs of his front feet expand to form a fan, enabling the male to position the eggs carefully on his mate’s back.
 The eggs stick to the female's back, although how they do this is a mystery.
 The eggs don't stick to the male, even when they are in contact with his body, and they don't stick to each other.

 The egg laying and depositing processes are repeated multiple times.
 The female eventually ends up with 60 to 100 eggs on her back.
 Once all the eggs have been positioned, the male leaves the female, his job done.

 Babies Emerging From Their Mother's Skin